xxxxc308/magisk-modules-repo-util/README.md

 ## `common/repo.json`

 > [!IMPORTANT]
-> This file should be placed in the modules root directory
+> This file can be placed in the modules root directory

 ```json
 {